Site Navigation

 Important Note

-If you delete a Nav Header Block with one or more Page Blocks or Subdomain Blocks inside it, each Page Block or Subdomain Block will also be deleted from the navigation.
+If you delete a Nav Header Block with one or more Page Blocks, Custom URL Blocks or Subdomain Blocks inside it, each Page, Custom URL or Subdomain block will also be deleted from the navigation.

 You'll have to add them back into the navigation manually.
-To avoid that work, drag each Page Block or Subdomain Block out of the Nav Header Block before you delete the block.
+To avoid that work, drag each Page, Custom URL or Subdomain block out of the Nav Header Block before you delete the Nav Header Block.

 Page Block